cciprianmihai/STL-Tutorial/README.md

 The following table shows the iterators that can be used with the containers `vector`, `list` and `deque` (of course all iterators that satisfy the requirements of the listed iterators can be used as well):

 ![6](images/6.png)

+All the algorithms provided by the library are parametrized by iterator types and are so seperated from particular implementations of data structures.
+Because of that they are called <i>generic algorithms</i>.